Credit scorecards: Developments in credit scoring

-Credit Risk Assessment in the past vs now

 Traditional Approach

 File sourcing will include a collection of all physical documents from the customer.
-Documents like bank statements, income tax documents, etc would be first collected.
+Documents like bank statements, income tax documents, etc. would be first collected.
 The loan officer would take all these documents and do a judgmental evaluation.
 All the documents would then be manually verified.
 Someone from the bank would need to go to customer's specified location to verify if the person actually lives there and in this context would also discuss the credit with them.
 In the past, there were no credit Bureaus or credit scorecards because of which the entire process of decision making was done manually.
 Because of this process, the loan officer would take more time in completing loan applications which would in turn reduce the turnaround time for completion.

 Present Approach

 These days all the file sourcing or paperwork required needs to be submitted online on the bank's web portal.
 No more physical papers as everything is digital.
 These files are usually PDFs.
 Previously, income assessments were done manually by a loan officer.
-Nowadays, there is softwares that reads the customers' banks statements and automatically verifies their income.
+Nowadays, there is software that reads the customers' banks statements and automatically verifies their income.
 The digital customer profile is also checked instead of field visits.
 There can be a lot of information available about the customer because of the presence of credit Bureaus.
 If the customer has some kind of banking history that can be obtained from the Bureau.
 Credit scorecard models are used to accept or reject the customer's loan application.
 The customer will be able to see their decision online on the web portal itself.
 Since most of the decision-making process is now online, many more applications can be processed increasing the turnaround time.